Student-specific accommodation - important changes to rental law

 |Fee Type||Type of Application||Fee|

-For the 2019/2020 academic year, from 15th July 2019 there will be a 4 month transitional period to register tenancies.
-Only tenancies commenced on or after 15th August 2019 are to be registered.
+For the 2019/2020 academic year, from 15th August 2019 there will be a 3 month transition period to register tenancies.
+This means that Landlords will have 3 months to register tenancies that commence on or after this date.

 Once the transitional period ends, registrations are required 1 month after the Tenancy Commencement Date.